rjluttz/LLM_Kickstart/README.md

 Setup
 1. Download and Install Ollama on Windows

-•	Go to Ollama’s official website.
+•	Go to Ollama’s official website.<br>
-•	Download the Windows installer (.exe file).
+•	Download the Windows installer (.exe file).<br>
-•	Run the installer and follow the setup instructions.
+•	Run the installer and follow the setup instructions.<br>
-•	After installation, restart your system if required.
+•	After installation, restart your system if required.<br>
 ________________________________________
 2. Verify the Installation